A Travel Price Comparison for Switzerland Lucerne vs. Geneva for Attractions, Food, Nightlife, and Couples

 Geneva

-Lucerne is a great city if you're traveling as a couple.
+Couples visit Lucerne frequently as it offers plenty of romantic activities.
 The city has many pleasant squares, excellent restaurants, and a romantic atmosphere that makes for a great couple's getaway.
 There are a number of nice hotels to choose from as well.

-Geneva is a nice destination for couples.
+Geneva makes for a fun place to visit for a couple.
 Wandering Old Town, sampling Swiss chocolate, and enjoying one of the many ethnic restaurants around town all make for great date activities.
 Fondue in a traditional restaurant is also a not to be missed experience.

 Is Lucerne or Geneva Better for Public Transit?
 Which Is Easier to Get Around Without a Car?